Hello, Nintendo Switch Lite. You may be just what I need

 I recognize how ridiculous this sounds.

-Did I love the Super Nintendo?
+Did I love the Super NES?
 Yeah kinda.
-Did I love the Xbox 360 or the PlayStation?
+Did I love the PlayStation or the Xbox 360?
 I guess.
 More than anything, I loved the games I played on those consoles.
 Not the console itself.

 The Nintendo Switch is different.
 Sure, the Switch is a conduit to brilliant video game experiences, but it's more than that.
 The Switch is an experience in and of itself.
 It's an object that's transformed the ways you could interact with home consoles.
 It's different.